 One more detail that’s specific for St. Petersburg is that if you arrive within a 72-hour visa free format then you need a booked excursion, no matter which option you choose to book it.
 Papers for confirmation the booking of the excursion, including a plan and timing of your trip around the city, are required to pass through immigration control and get ashore.
 Some tourists even hire a private guide only to be able to get into the city and walk here on their own with the guide just accompanying them and sipping drinks while the visitors are hanging around.

-St. Petersburg passenger port now has contracts with 120 local travel agencies, and only five of them are partners of cruise companies (if you need their names, contact via feedback form).
+St. Petersburg passenger port now has contracts with 120 local travel agencies, and only five of them are partners of cruise companies.
 These five serve about 80% cruise passengers buying shore tours.
+Here is a list of them:

 Until now, the port has been treating all the companies — both accredited by cruise lines and the independent ones — equally in terms of granting access to the port’s territory and its facilities and the possibility to meet passengers and take them to the city.
 But this year’s surge in tourist numbers made things some complicated and nervous.
 Despite a good infrastructure of the port and sufficient amount of immigration control desks, it often happens that passengers are forced to stay in long queues to come out of the terminal.
 Vehicles of tour operators cause traffic jams in front of the terminal.
 All this has resulted in delays of shore excursions and complaints by travel agencies, cruise lines and tourists.